batihroman/Network-foundations-and-lab/README.md

 ## What I Did

-This project has two parts — networking fundamentals study and a hands-on scanning lab.
+This project has two parts: networking fundamentals study and a hands-on scanning lab.

 For the lab, I used Nmap on Kali Linux to scan a network: identified live hosts, found open ports, and detected what services were running on each one.
-I then wrote everything up as a security report — not just the raw output, but what the findings actually mean from a security standpoint and what should be done about them.
+I then wrote everything up as a security report.

 ---